An anti-inflammatory foods pyramid.

 • Bread with low gluten is best.
 Most healthy bread has low gluten.
 (Although not zero percent gluten.)

 • There are many bread recipes.
-Most people do not bake their bread.
-Buying bread from a reliable source is essential.
+Most people do not bake their bread, so buying bread from a reliable source is essential.
 The best are small specialized bakeries that deliver organic whole-grain sourdough bread.

 • Sprouted bread is most recommended for everyone.
 Sprouting releases enzymes that break the grain shell.
 Sprouted bread has low gluten and is much easier to digest because enzymes start breaking the grain shell. (which is hard to digest.)